-A Stage 1 Condition may be declared when drought conditions appear to be imminent Initiate publicity campaign
+A Stage 1 Condition may be declared when drought conditions appear to be imminent and Farmer Lake is 2 ft. below normal water level.

+Initiate publicity campaign

-Indoor residential conservation measures will encouraged and recommended including the following:
+Indoor residential conservation measures will be encouraged and recommended including the following:

 - a.
-Use dishwashers only when they are full or wash dishes by hand (don't let the tap run) - b.
+Use dishwashers only when they are full or wash dishes by hand (don't let the tap run) Saves about 25 gallons. - b.
 Adjust water level on clothes washing machines, if possible.
 Use full loads only, if not adjustable. - c.
 Turn off faucets while brushing teeth, etc. - d.
 Reduce water used per flush by installing toilet tank displacement inserts.
 A plastic jug may often be used as an alternative.
-DO NOT USE BRICKS they disintegrate when soaked and the resulting grit hinders closing of the flap valve. - e.
+DO NOT USE BRICKS - they disintegrate when soaked and the resulting grit hinders closing of the flap valve. - e.
 Do not use the toilet as a trash can. - f.
 Use sink and tub stoppers to avoid wasting water. - g.
 Keep a bottle of chilled water in the refrigerator for drinking. - h.
 Find and fix leaks in faucets and water-using appliances.
-Faucets can usually be fixed cheaply and quickly by replacing washers. - i.
-Adapt plumbing with flow-restricting or other water-saving aerators. - j.
+Faucets can usually be fixed cheaply and quickly by replacing washers.

+- i.
+Adapt plumbing with flow-restricting or other water-saving devices such as faucet aerators. - j.
 Learn to read your water meter so you can judge how much water you use and what difference conservation makes. - k.
 Use shower for bathing rather than bathtub and limit shower to no more than four (4) minutes. - I. Reduce the number of toilet flushes per day. - m.
 Don't use a garbage disposal.